ankrutik/notes/aws/solutions_arch_cert/notes.md

 - editing password after user is created

 ***Credential Report* CSV download will not contain the passwords, so save the password CSV files or else you will have to regenerate them.**

+**IAM Access Advisor** helps audit individual users to check if user has used permissions recently.

 User passwords types: